-Diversified product profile of the MPG group
+· Diversified product profile of the MPG group

-The MPG group has diversified its product profile over the past few years.
-Currently, the group operates in five major segments: loan against gold jewellery, two-wheeler finance, microfinance, housing finance, and small business loans.
-Overall Managed AUM of the MPG is close to Rs 24,103 crore as on March 31, 2020 (Rs 20,804 crore as on March 31, 2019).
-The proportion of gold loans has seen steady increase to over 60% as on March 31, 2020 and this is expected to grow further to over 65% over near term.
-The microfinance portfolio is second largest with around 18% as of September 30, 2020 proportion in overall portfolio of group.
-In light of the current covid related challenges, the growth in non-gold segments such as microfinance and vehicle finance is expected to remain muted for the near term.
-Further, the demand for gold loans during this period is expected to remain high and as a result the proportion of gold loans is expected to increase to close to 65% over the near term.
+MPG has diversified its product profile over the past few years.
+Currently, the group operates in five major segments: loan against gold jewellery, two-wheeler finance, microfinance, housing finance and small business loans.
+Overall managed AUM of MPG is estimated to be around Rs 26,993 crore as on March 31, 2021 (Rs 24,103 crore as on March 31, 2020).
+The proportion of gold loans has seen steady increase to over 60% as on March 31, 2020 and further to 67% as on March 31, 2021.
+The microfinance portfolio is second largest with around 18% of overall portfolio of the group as on March 31, 2021.
+In light of the current pandemic-related challenges, the growth in non-gold segments, such as microfinance and vehicle finance, is expected to remain muted in the near term.
+Furthermore, the demand for gold loans during this period is expected to remain high and, as a result, the proportion of gold loans is expected to be maintained in the near term.